metrumresearchgroup/metworx-listings/Rpackages.md

 Metworx v 3.1.0 R packages
 ================

-R package compatibility wtih Metworx 3.1.0
+R package compatibility with Metworx 3.1.0
 =============================================

 Please refer to this listing when having R package installation problems.